 Training and Curriculum Development at Borrego Springs High School revolves around the California State content Standards and Frameworks, and implementation of the new Common Core Standards.
 Because of the small teaching staff, curriculum and staff development decisions are made by the entire staff working directly with the principal.
-At the end of the 2013-14 school year, all staff gave input into the staff development plan f As the high school recently completed process of the WASC self-study for the 2012-13 school year, this was taken into consideration in planning professional development, as well as preparing for the transition to Common Core State Standards and Smarter Balanced Assessments.
+At the end of the 2013-14 school year, all staff gave input into the staff development plan.
+As the high school recently completed process of the WASC self-study for the 2012-13 school year, this was taken into consideration in planning professional development, as well as preparing for the transition to Common Core State Standards and Smarter Balanced Assessments.
 In addition, our District's LCAP and High School SIPSA designate areas in need of PD for staff: writing, vocabulary development, ELD Standards, MAP, COMPASS Learning.
+Furthermore, the WASC Probationary Progress Report, April 2016, noted Professional Development as an Action Goal, which included having continued PD in formative assessment/differentiated instruction and ELD standards.

 To acquire necessary knowledge, upgrade skills, and develop professionally, Borrego Springs High School's staff members are encouraged to attend workshops and conferences in their subject areas.
-Teachers regularly share best practices based on their own advanced education and/or specialized training with their colleagues during Monday Collaborations.
-Regular peer walk-throughs and observations provide feedback to the teachers, and provide new instructional strategies for the observing teacher.
+Teachers regularly share best practices based on their own advanced education and/or specialized training with their colleagues during monthly collaborations.
+Peer walk-throughs and observations provide feedback to the teachers, and provide new instructional strategies for the observing teacher.

 Borrego Springs Unified School District assists new teachers with building classroom skills and instructional techniques by offering Beginning Teacher Support and Assessment (BTSA), a state-sponsored two-year program designed for first- and second-year credentialed teachers.
-A designated Literacy Coach (in addition to her regular classroom duties) assists teachers with vocabulary development, the writing process as well as demo lessons on critical reading.

 A committee meets regularly to plan staff development for all other staff in the areas of school culture and school-wide behavior expectations.
-Our Special Education Teacher has continued training in Workability, and has received Autism training.
-A Writing Teacher has been hired to work with high school students in need of remediation in the writing process especially in light of the demand for conceptual writing with the Common Core Standards.
+A Writing Teacher has been hired for the 2016-2017 school year to work with high school students in need of remediation in the writing process especially in light of the demand for conceptual writing with the Common Core Standards.

 All high school teachers have attended CCSS training and all have received Smarter Balanced Assessment training.
-Staff meets regularly for student monitoring around struggling students and RTI (response to intervention) strategies.
+Staff meets regularly for student monitoring around struggling students and RTI (response to intervention) and formative assessment strategies.